kmugrage/2016-GoCD-workshop/docs/README.md

 # GoCD Workshop Setup

 This instructions will set up a GoCD server and 3 GoCD agents to be used for the GoCD Workshop.
 There are two options below, Digital Ocean in the cloud or Virtualbox on your local machine.
-Either option requires Vagrant, a tool which will help us set up the machine.
+Either option requires [Vagrant](https://www.vagrantup.com/), [Git](https://git-scm.com/), and SSH.

 ## Setting Up